 When it comes to student loan repayment, there is no one way that works best for everyone.
-How much you can afford to pay back every month will depend on several factors, primarily your monthly income and the total cost of your rent and utilities.
+How much of your monthly payment you can afford to pay back depends on several factors, primarily your monthly income and the total cost of your rent and utilities.
 This can differ widely from one individual to another.

-Those with higher monthly incomes may be able to increase their monthly payments, which will lower the total cost of their loan over a period of time.
+Those with higher monthly incomes may be able to increase their monthly payment, which will lower the total cost of their loan over a period of time.

 However, those who do not earn as much may not have this option.
 They will have to continue making standard monthly payments.
 If they cannot afford even the standard payment every month, they can choose to lower this payment.

-While lowering your monthly student loan payments is an option that is available, this is not an option you should choose without giving it some serious thought.
+Lowering your monthly student loan payment is an option.
+However, it is not an option you should choose without giving it some serious thought.

 What Happens When You Lower Your Monthly Payments?

 When you choose to lower your monthly payments, you are in effect extending the life of your loan.
 You won’t be paying off your student loans faster, and higher interest gets accrued.
 By the time you have finished paying off the loan, you will have paid back much more than another student who increased their monthly payments or continued with their standard monthly payments.
 That is reason enough not to lower your monthly payments unless you absolutely HAVE to.